grzegorznowak/molecule-provisioning-example/README.md

 ## Using in actual projects

 Normally I maintain `provisioning` folder with basically exactly the same structure in project.
-Just have a look at simples use-case possible at https://github.com/spottmedia/rust-wasm-starter.
+Just have a look at simplest use-case possible under https://github.com/spottmedia/rust-wasm-starter.

-So enabling molecule-driven setup is as easy as copying the `provisioning` folder somewhere into your pojects, and keeping it there for everyone to use as they need it.
+Enabling molecule-driven setup is as easy as copying the `provisioning` folder somewhere into your pojects, and keeping it there for everyone (your devs, automation tools, admins) to use as they need it.